Japan investors' net fund selling biggest in 3 yrs

-Domestic investment trust funds, a type of mutual funds known as toushin, saw net selling of 406.1 billion yen (3.3 trillion pounds) in November, the biggest outflow since October 2008 -- a month after Lehman Brothers went bankrupt -- the Investment Trusts Association of Japan said.
+Domestic investment trust funds, a type of mutual funds known as toushin, saw net selling of 406.1 billion yen ($5.22 billion) in November, the biggest outflow since October 2008 -- a month after Lehman Brothers went bankrupt -- the Investment Trusts Association of Japan said.

-The overall value of investment trust funds fell 5.7 percent or 3.4 trillion yen to 57.28 trillion yen in November, the lowest since June 2009.
+The overall value of investment trust funds fell 5.7 percent or 3.4 trillion yen to 57.28 trillion yen ($736 billion) in November, the lowest since June 2009.

 "Investors are refraining from investing in toushin after seeing a poor performance over the last few months," Fumio Inui, vice president of the association, told a news conference.